MateuszBlaszkowski/mTrader/README.md

 * [Technologies](#Technologies)

 ## Overview
-mTrader is a simple app in wihich you can simulate investing on Polish stock Exchange.
+mTrader is a simple app in wihich you can simulate investing on Polish Stock Exchange.

 ## Setup
 You have to install a few required libraries